Home Buying Checklist: 23 Steps to Follow

 Understanding Contract Conditions: Sunset Clauses

-After you negotiate and sign a contract, you're not fully committed yet.
-Australian property contracts include conditions that let you exit if things go wrong.
+After you sign a contract, you're not fully locked in.
+Aussie property contracts have conditions that let you exit if things go wrong.

 Standard conditions (your safety net):

-Sunset clause (important for off-the-plan purchases): A deadline by which the property must be completed (registered/settled).
-Developer delays past sunset = you can walk away and get full deposit back.
-But developers can deliberately trigger it in rising markets to cancel your contract and resell at higher price.
+Sunset clause (key for off-the-plan buys): A deadline by which the property must be finished.
+If the builder delays past this date, you can walk away and get your full deposit back.
+But builders can trigger it on purpose in rising markets.
+They cancel your deal and resell at a higher price.

 Protection: Negotiate sunset clause of 12-18 months (not 3-5 years).
 Shorter deadline reduces developer manipulation risk.